SimonPreissner/machine-learning-potpourri/RNNCats/README.md

 ```

 This looks more like a splatter movie than a cat.
 Your job is to recover the cat by setting the network parameters right, and doing whatever else might be needed.

+## Help!
+My cat does not have paws!

+Look at your input data again.
+Imagine you're the RNN, with the current hyperparameters you are using.
+What happens when you get to the cat's paws in the data?
+Can you see what you would have to do to fix the problem?

+## Memorising the cat

+One way to reproduce the cat perfectly would be to fully memorise the drawing.
+This is not very interesting from the point of view of building a network that will generalise, but it is a good exercise to think about how this could be made to happen.
+How would you go about it?
+Do you have to change anything in the code itself?
+(Check how it samples the cat!)
+Is it possible?